-There are two main differences between speculation by private investors and the People's Bank of China (PBC), China's central bank.
+Profits and losses from currency intervention by the central bank have not received any attention in the literature.
+There are two main differences between speculation by private investors and the PBC, China's central bank.
 First, unlike private speculators, PBC simply prints yuan to buy foreign currencies, and hence does not pay interest.
-Second, no deliverable forward currency market for yuan exists due to its regulated status.
-PBC keeps track of the fund to purchase foreign currencies.
+Second, no forward currency market for yuan exists due to its regulated status.2 PBC keeps track of the fund to purchase foreign currencies.